dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ## What We'll Cover

 1. Setting up a new Backstage project
+2. Setting up a GitHub Personal Access Token
-2. Configuring GitHub authentication
+3. Configuring GitHub authentication and GitHub Actions
-3. Setting up the organizational structure
+4. Setting up the organizational structure
-4. Creating a software catalog
+5. Creating a software catalog
-5. Building a custom plugin for Confluent Cloud integration
+6. Building a custom plugin for Confluent Cloud integration
-6. Creating templates for Confluent Cloud provisioning
+7. Creating templates for Confluent Cloud provisioning
-7. Implementing Infrastructure as Code with Terraform
-8. Automating deployment with GitHub Actions
+8. Creating a Cluster Template
+9. Update App Configuration
+10. Start Your Backstage App

 ## Prerequisites